 New Zealand’s anti-discrimination laws and same-sex marriage do not extend to its realm, however.

-LGBT friendly New Zealand
+LGBTQIA+ friendly New Zealand

 New Zealand has a reasonably sized scene that extends across the country.
-Wellington and Auckland boast the largest number of gay bars and clubs, but LGBT+ residents in Tauranga, Christchurch, Dunedin, and Hamilton are also guaranteed a good night out.
+Wellington and Auckland boast the largest number of gay bars and clubs, but LGBTQIA+ residents in Tauranga, Christchurch, Dunedin, and Hamilton are also guaranteed a good night out.
 Pride parades have been organized since the early seventies, and today there are at least six different major events each year.

-Yet, not everyone here is LGBT friendly.
-In practice, attitudes to queer communities are shaped by a complex history influenced by traditional morals, colonialism, lingering effects of apartheid, and the human rights movement that contributed to its abolition.
+Yet, not everyone here is LGBTQIA+ friendly.
+In practice, attitudes to queer communities are shaped by a complex history influenced by morals, colonialism, lingering effects of apartheid, and the human rights movement that contributed to its abolition.
 Homophobia remains a major challenge.
 Civil servants may refuse to solemnize civil unions if they object on grounds of conscience, religion, or belief.

 Transgender people enjoy similar protections.
 However, people who want to change their gender legally must undergo medical treatment, surgical treatment, or hormone replacement therapy.

-Residents believe more conversations about LGBT+ issues are necessary.
+Residents believe more conversations about LGBTQIA+ issues are necessary.
 A 2017 poll found that 67% of South Africans agreed that gay, lesbian, and bisexual people should have equal rights; 17% disagreed.
 Additionally, 72% agreed that they should have protection from workplace discrimination.
 However, 24% of South Africans believe that people in same-sex relationships are criminals.
 The Other Foundation reported that 51% of respondents in a survey on attitudes and gender non-conformity felt gay people should have the same human rights; 72% thought same-sex activity was morally wrong.

-LGBT+ events in South Africa
+LGBTQIA+ events in South Africa

 Cape Town has a reputation for the best gay scene in Africa; it hosts plenty of summer events, including Mother City Queer Project and Cape Town Pride.
 Johannesburg, too, has a wide and inclusive scene; several smaller towns also have gay bars or events.
 Pride parades, in particular, have been widespread since at least 2012, with more than a dozen annual events.

-Latin America’s beacon of LGBT+ rights, Argentina’s queer history goes back to the indigenous Mapuche and Guaraní people.
+Latin America’s beacon of LGBTQIA+ rights, Argentina’s queer history goes back to the indigenous Mapuche and Guaraní people.
 These groups not only accepted the third gender, but also treated male, female, transgender, and intersex people as equal.
-As an LGBT friendly country, Argentina has had a thriving LGBT+ scene since its return to democracy in 1983.
+As an LGBTQIA+ friendly country, Argentina has had a thriving LGBTQIA+ scene since its return to democracy in 1983.
 In 2010, it became the first country in Latin America and the tenth in the world to legalize same-sex marriage, a milestone for a Catholic country anywhere.
 The law allows same-sex couples to adopt, and lesbian couples have equal access to in vitro fertilization treatment.
 Prisons permit conjugal visits for gay prisoners.
 Same-sex expats and tourists can also get married in Argentina; however, those marriages are not recognized where such unions remain illegal.

 Transgender rights in Argentina are among the most advanced worldwide.
 Thanks to the 2012 Gender Identity Law, people may change their gender without facing medical interventions.

-Overall, the public is extremely supportive of the LGBT+ community.
+Overall, the public is extremely supportive of the LGBTQIA+ community.
 Argentina had the most positive attitudes of all Latin American countries in Pew Research Center’s 2013 Global Attitudes Survey, with 74% of those surveyed saying homosexuality should be accepted.

-LGBT friendly Argentina
+LGBTQIA+ friendly Argentina

 Buenos Aires is Argentina’s gay capital.
-It has been an LGBT+ tourist destination since the early 2000s, with its Queer Tango festival among the major highlights.
+It has been an LGBTQIA+ tourist destination since the early 2000s, with its Queer Tango festival among the major highlights.
 Expat-friendly neighborhoods such as Palermo Viejo and San Telmo boast several gay-friendly establishments.
 However, the scene extends to Rosario, Córdoba, Mar del Plata, and Mendoza in the center of the Argentine wine country.

-Since 1982, the Canadian Charter of Rights and Freedoms has guaranteed fundamental human rights to the LGBT+ community.
+Since 1982, the Canadian Charter of Rights and Freedoms has guaranteed fundamental human rights to the LGBTQIA+ community.
 Same-sex marriage has been legal since 2005 (although the world’s first gay marriages took place in Toronto in 2001).
 Same-sex couples can adopt children and have access to altruistic surrogacy.
 They’ll also enjoy equal social and tax benefits, including those relating to pensions, old age security, and bankruptcy protection.

 Trans people can change their names and legal sex without surgery; those who elect to have surgery can use public healthcare coverage.
 Since 2017, people with non-binary gender identities can note this on their passports.

-Civic attitudes to LGBT+ people are progressive, with a 2013 Pew survey noting that 80% of Canadians accept homosexuality.
+Civic attitudes to LGBTQIA+ people are progressive, with a 2013 Pew survey noting that 80% of Canadians accept homosexuality.
 Subsequent polls show most Canadians agree that same-sex couples should have the equal parental rights.
 In April 2019, Canada released a commemorative loonie (the one-dollar coin) to celebrate 50 years of the partial decriminalization of homosexuality.

-LGBT+ scene in Canada
+LGBTQIA+ scene in Canada

-As is the case elsewhere, LGBT+ life tends to be concentrated around the major cities, particularly Toronto, Vancouver (often rated among the world’s best cities for expats), and Montreal.
-Edmonton and Winnipeg also boast LGBT+ scenes.
+As is the case elsewhere, LGBTQIA+ life tends to be concentrated around the major cities, particularly Toronto, Vancouver (often rated among the world’s best cities for expats), and Montreal.
+Edmonton and Winnipeg also boast LGBTQIA+ scenes.
 Pride parades occur across the country each summer with participation from regional and national politicians; Prime Minister Justin Trudeau became the country’s first head of government to take part in Pride Toronto in 2016.